Italian Sausage Egg Bake Recipe

 - 1 pound Italian sausage links, casings removed, sliced

 - 2 cups shredded sharp cheddar cheese

 - 1 teaspoon dried oregano

 - 1. Place bread cubes in a greased 13x9-in. baking dish; set aside.
 In a large skillet, cook sausage over medium heat until no longer pink; drain.
 Spoon sausage over bread; sprinkle with cheeses.

 - 2. In a large bowl, whisk the eggs, milk and seasonings; pour over casserole.
 Cover and refrigerate overnight.

 - 3. Remove from the refrigerator 30 minutes before baking.
-Bake, uncovered, at 350° for 50-55 minutes or until a knife inserted near the center comes out clean.
+Bake, uncovered, at 350° for 50-55 minutes or until a knife inserted in the center comes out clean.
 Let stand for 5 minutes before cutting.
 Yield: 12 servings.

-1 piece: 316 calories, 20g fat (10g saturated fat), 214mg cholesterol, 546mg sodium, 13g carbohydrate (5g sugars, 1g fiber), 21g protein
+1 piece: 316 calories, 20g fat (10g saturated fat), 214mg cholesterol, 546mg sodium, 13g carbohydrate (5g sugars, 1g fiber), 21g protein.

 Reviews for Italian Sausage Egg Bake